Managua Managua Department, Nicaragua Travel Guide

 These items bring comfort, security, and convenience to your trip.

 Specific brands of toiletries, specialized medications, or very large shoe sizes might be difficult or expensive to find.
-If you depend on these, bring them from home.
+If you depend on these, bring these from home.

 Always carry a Small flashlight or Headlamp.
-This aids navigating through dimly lit areas or during unexpected power outages.
+This aids navigating through dimly lit areas or during unexpected power failures.

 Pack a small, Quick-drying towel.
-This proves helpful for unexpected swims or as a light blanket.
+This proves helpful for unexpected swims or in the role of a light blanket.

 Consider hiring a car with a local driver instead of self-driving.
-This lessens stress and adds to safety, especially for day trips.
+This lessens anxiety and adds to safety, especially for day trips.